ABOUT IMOGEN

 AUTHOR

-She was responsible for the hugely successful Babylon series, which includes the Sunday Times best sellers Hotel Babylon, Air Babylon, Fashion Babylon, Beach Babylon and Pop Babylon.
-The series has sold over 1 million copies in the UK alone, been translated into some twenty different languages worldwide and made into two BBC Primetime TV shows.
+She was responsible for the hugely successful Babylon series, which includes the Sunday Times bestsellers Hotel Babylon, Air Babylon, Fashion Babylon, Beach Babylon, Hospital Babylon, Pop Babylon and Restaurant Babylon.
+The series has sold over 1.5 million copies in the UK alone, been translated into some twenty different languages worldwide and made into two BBC Primetime TV shows.

 JOURNALIST & BROADCASTER